SamuelMathieu-code/LaScaMolMR.jl/docs/src/index.md

 # rendered outputs and the MR methods used (see documentation for detailed information)

 # You can also separate te IV filtration part of the Study from the clumping+MR part
-# by using the test and test-strict approaches :
+# by using the test and test-MiLoP approaches :

 potential_ivs = out_table = mrStudyCis(exposure, outcome, plink_files, approach = "test")